 Also, the wide variety of chocolate you can pair with your churros means this is heaven for all chocoholics!
 With so much history and so many delicious treats to enjoy, Santa Catalina is undoubtedly one of the best places for churros in Valencia.

 Address: Plaça de Santa Caterina, 6

 Apart from delicious churros, El Contraste is very well known for its buñuelos or bunyols, another typical snack from Valencia.
 Unlike the stick-shaped churro, buñuelos are circular fritters with a touch of pumpkin in the dough.
 Family-run for several generations, the staff at El Contraste are true experts in their field.
-Located in the trendy Ruzafa neighborhood, this spot is surrounded by amazing tapas bars and cafes, but we strongly recommend taking some time to stop for some of the best churros in Valencia at El Contraste.
+Located in the trendy Ruzafa neighborhood, this spot is surrounded by amazing tapas bars and cafes, but definitely take some time to stop for some of the best churros in Valencia at El Contraste.

 Address: Carrer de Sant Valero, 12

 The unassuming Horchatería Fabián is another beacon of Valencian tradition, selling churros, horchata and a host of other local delights.
 Although especially popular during the Fallas celebration, this local spot is lively and inviting all year round.
 The churros are amazing and the chocolate is equally as good and incredibly reasonably priced.
 Brave the queues and your reward will be some of the best churros in Valencia!

 Address: Carrer de Ciscar, 5